executablebooks/web-compile/README.md

 These are created after the SCSS and JS files are compiled.
 In addition, they may be combined with two Jinja filters designed for this tool:

-- `compiled_name` will convert an input file path to the compiled file name:
+- `compiled_name` will convert an input file path to the compiled file name.
 - `hash` will return the hash for a filename that can be inserted wherever you wish.

 `src/file.j2`: